-Calculating WA Cares Fund premiums
+Calculating WA Cares premiums

-Employees are responsible for the full WA Cares Fund premium.
-For 2024, the rate is 0.58 percent of each employee's gross wages.
+Employees are responsible for the full WA Cares premium.
+For 2024, the rate is 0.58 percent of each employee's gross wages, not including those employees who marked exempt on the report.
 The Social Security cap does not apply.

-WA Cares Fund
+WA Cares

-- 1. Total premium for each employee: - Gross wages x 0.0058 = total premium (round to two decimals) - o This is the maximum amount you can withhold for WA Cares Fund
+Total premium for each employee:

+- o Gross wages x 0.0058 = total premium (round to two decimals) - o This is the maximum amount you can withhold for WA Cares